kaistAI/Volcano/README.md

 # 🌋 Volcano: Mitigating Multimodal Hallucination through Self-Feedback Guided Revision
-This is the official github for "Volcano: Mitigating Multimodal Hallucination through Self-Feedback Guided Revision".
+This is the official github for "Volcano: Mitigating Multimodal Hallucination through Self-Feedback Guided Revision". <br>
 Volcano employs a single LMM to generate initial responses, feedback, and revisions, as well as decisions to accept revisions.
 It follows a sequential procedure of an iterative critique-revision-decide loop.

 ## Overview